deckyfx/WebScraper/README.md

         "queries": [{
+            "query": string,        // Optional, get elements using querySelector "xpath": string,        // Optional, get elements using xpath "property": string | Array<string> | { [name:string]: string },
+                                    // Optional, get property of acquired elements "attr": string | Array<string> | { [name:string]: string },
-            "query": string,        // Optional, get elements using querySelector "xpath": string,        // Optional, get elements using xpath "property": "string",   // Optional, get property of acquired elements "name": "string"        // Optional, name of this query task result "value": any            // Optional, when this config present, the result will give this value instead of element property
+                                    // Optional, get attribute value of acquired elements "name": string          // Optional, name of this query task result "index": number         // Optional, if queries result returning array, get the {index}th item "value": any            // Optional, when this config present, the result will give this value instead of element property, "group": Array<ParseConfig>
-        }
+                                    // Optional, process queries and group it all in one result }
         ...
         ]